 In an attempt to best understand what the secularist and theological liberal mean when they smear believers with the new term “Christian Nationalist,” the student of the Bible needs to understand three historically-aberrant theological constructs.
 These faulty belief systems are the main ingredients of what is now summarily termed “Christian Nationalism.”
 It follows that we need to familiarize ourselves with these concepts to better understand what separates the Evangelical Christian from the radical and unbiblical Christian Nationalist.
 To begin,

 What do the following terms mean?
 Each, generally speaking, represents a different room in a rotting cabin—one built off the main theological highway to begin with.

 For the sake of introductory simplicity, these sound-bite capsulations are sufficient for those unfamiliar with them.
 Keep in mind, they are close cousins and to various degrees, comprise the elements of “Christian Nationalism.”

 Dominionists believe that followers of Christ need to take dominion over civil government.
 Such thinking is rooted in a misinterpretation of Genesis 1:28 and the Great Commission passage of Matthew 28:19–20.
 (These passages will be studied in greater detail.)

 B. CHRISTIAN RECONSTRUCTIONISTS

-Reconstructionists believe that all the Founding Fathers were Christians and that they founded the United States as a “Christian Nation.”
+Reconstructionists believe that most all the Founding Fathers were Christians and that they founded the United States as a “Christian Nation.”
 They believe that over time, the secularists revised American history and stole away that historical truth.
-Christian Reconstructionists feel it is their obligation to restore that truth.
-(The beginning premise of the very existence of a “Christian Nation” will be studied in greater detail.)
+Christian Reconstructionists think it is their obligation to restore that truth.
+Extreme Christian Reconstructionists believe the American Constitution was inspired by God in a way similar to the Bible.
+(The beginning premise of the very existence of a “Christian Nation” and constitutional inspiration will be studied in greater detail.)